isomerpages/govtech-lpa-acp/pages/How Do I Speak To My Family About This.md

                     <label for="accordion_2">
                             <input class="toggle" id="accordion_2" name="accordion" type="radio">Encouraging my parents/elderly to make their LPA &amp; ACP
                             <div class="inner">
-                            <p>We understand that initiating a conversation with your parents/elderly about making an LPA and ACP can be daunting, particularly if your intentions are misunderstood or if your loved ones find the conversation as such taboo.<br>
+                            <p>We understand that initiating a conversation with your parents/elderly about making an LPA and ACP can be daunting, particularly if your intentions are misunderstood or if your loved ones find the conversation as such taboo.</p>
-                            Below is a step-by-step plan on how to have these conversations.
+                            <p>Below is a step-by-step plan on how to have these conversations.
 Every individual and family is different so feel free to adjust the plan accordingly.</p>
                                 <ul>
                                     <li><strong>Go through the process yourself</strong><br>
                                         <p>It is helpful for you to better understand the process and what to discuss after having done it yourself.
 Go through the online forms first to get a sense of the decisions to be made and at the same time, discover whether your choices might be aligned with your family's expectations.
 This exercise may help you and your loved ones better understand why these conversations are necessary.</p>